-(1) By Iron County.
-A nonmetallic mining reclamation permit issued under this Ordinance may be modified by Iron County if it finds that, due to changing conditions, the nonmetallic mining site is no longer' in compliance with this Ordinance.
-Such modification shall be by an order conforming with the procedures in Section 9.7.7(B) and as provided in Section NR 135.24(1), Wisconsin Administrative Code.
+- (1) By Iron County.
+A nonmetallic mining reclamation permit issued under this chapter may be modified by Iron County if it finds that, due to changing conditions, the nonmetallic mining site is no longer in compliance with Chapter NR 135, Wisconsin Administrative Code or this chapter.
+Such modification shall be by an order modifying the permit in accordance with sec.
+9.7.7(B).
+This modifying order may require the operator to amend or submit new application information, reclamation plan, proof of financial assurance or other information needed to ensure compliance with Chapter NR 135, Wisconsin Administrative Code or this chapter. - (2) At the Operator's Option.
+If the operator of any nonmetallic mine that holds a reclamation permit issued under this chapter desires to modify such permit or reclamation plan approved under this chapter, it may request such modification by submitting a written application for such modification to Iron County.
+The application for permit or plan modification shall be acted on using the standards and procedures of this chapter.

-- (2) At the Operator's Option.
-If the operator of any nonmetallic mine that holds a reclamation permit issued under this Ordinance desires to modify such permit or reclamation plan approved under this Ordinance, it may request such modification by submitting a written application for such modification to the Iron County Department, Iron County Courthouse, 300 Taconite Street, Hurley, Wisconsin 54534.
-The application for permit or plan modification shall be acted on using the standards and procedures of this Ordinance. - (3) Required of the Operator.
-The operator of any nonmetallic mine that holds a reclamation permit issued under this Ordinance shall request a modification of such permit if required under the circumstances set out in Section NR 135.27, Wisconsin Administrative Code.
-Such application for permit modification shall be acted on using the standards and procedures of this Ordinance. - (4) Review.
-All actions on permit modifications requested or initiated under this section are subject to review under Section 9.7.5(S).
+- (3) Required by the Operator.
+The operator of any nonmetallic mine that holds a reclamation permit issued under this chapter shall request a modification of such permit if changes occur to the area to be mined, the nature of the planned reclamation, or other aspects of mining required by the reclamation plan approved pursuant to this chapter.
+Such application for permit modification shall be acted on using the standards and procedures of this chapter. - (4) Review.
+All actions by Iron County on permit modifications requested or initiated under this section are subject to review under sec.
+9.7.5(K).

-(B) Permit Suspension or Revocation.
+(B) Permit Suspension or Revocation

 - (1) Grounds.
-Iron County may suspend or revoke a nonmetallic mining reclamation permit issued pursuant to this Ordinance if it finds any of the grounds listed in Section NR 135.25(1), Wisconsin Administrative Code. - (2) Procedures.
-If Iron County finds grounds for suspending or revoking a nonmetallic mining reclamation permit set forth in Section 9.7.6(B)(1), it may issue a special order suspending or revoking such permit as set forth in Section 9.7.7(B)(2). - (3) Consequences.
-The consequences of a reclamation permit suspension or revocation order under Section 9.7.6(B) shall be as set forth in Sections NR 135.25(2) and (3), Wisconsin Administrative Code.
+Iron County may suspend or revoke a nonmetallic mining reclamation permit issued pursuant to this chapter if it finds the operator has done any of the following: - (a) Failed to submit a satisfactory reclamation plan within the time frames specified in this chapter. - (b) Failed to submit or maintain financial assurance as required by this chapter. - (c) Failed on a repetitive and significant basis to follow the approved reclamation plan. - (2) Procedures.
+If Iron County finds grounds for suspending or revoking a nonmetallic mining reclamation permit set forth in sec.
+9.7.6(A)(1), it may issue a special order suspending or revoking such permit as set forth in sec.
+9.7.7(B)(2).

+(3) Consequences.